 This letter provides vital information about key changes to the NCUA’s Central Liquidity Facility (CLF).
-Credit unions have improved access to the CLF because of the Coronavirus Aid, Relief, and Economic Security Act (opens new window) (CARES Act) signed into law on March 27, 2020, and regulatory amendments that will be effective upon publication in the Federal Register.
+Credit unions have improved access to the CLF because of the Coronavirus Aid, Relief, and Economic Security Act (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+(CARES Act) signed into law on March 27, 2020, and regulatory amendments that will be effective upon publication in the Federal Register.

 The COVID-19 pandemic has created uncertainty for credit unions and their members.
 Liquidity, like capital, is a pillar of strength upon which the safety and soundness of the credit union system rests.
 The NCUA is implementing initiatives that will provide greater access to liquidity so credit union operations can remain uninterrupted during this rapidly evolving crisis.
 While we hope for the best outcome, we must prepare for the possibility that the CLF will be a vital resource to help credit unions address the impact of the COVID-19 pandemic.
 The NCUA encourages credit unions that are not members of the CLF to join as soon as possible, either as regular members or through an agent member.